cdktf/cdktf-provider-cloudflare/docs/logpushJob.java.md

 The kind parameter (optional) is used to differentiate between Logpush and Edge Log Delivery jobs.

 Currently, Edge Log Delivery is only supported for the `http_requests` dataset.
+Available values: "edge".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/logpush_job#kind LogpushJob#kind}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/logpush_job#kind LogpushJob#kind}

 ---